jorge12345678/main/content/project/project3/index.md

 ---
 title: Using a Marine Surface Vehicle (USV) and a Drone for water body characterization in the Amazon.

-summary: This project, developed by the Peruvian company Tumi Robotics, seeks to combat pollution in the Amazon caused by illegal mining activities using a robotic solution composed of a surface aquatic robot and a drone.
-Using specialized sensors, it is sought to diagnose contaminated water bodies so that local institutions can propose solution alternatives.
+summary: Due to illegal mining, many hectares of nature have been destroyed in the Amazon.
+Robots were employed for the diagnosis of contaminated bodies of water and to support nature recovery efforts.

 tags:
   - Aquatic robots